‘ARK: Survival Evolved’ Officially Launches On PC And Consoles, How To Unlock Ragnarok Map

 New official servers have been setup to support the Ragnarok map.
 Additionally, surviving Legacy server clusters will also receive a fourth cluster server to support the map.
 Player-run dedicated servers can also decide to run the map.

 Ragnarok won’t be available immediately to single-players, however, without a cheat.
 Studio Wildcard is requiring players ascend their single-player character once to unlock the free map.
-This can be done by loading up The Island map and going to the Admin Console by holding down LB+RB+X+Y on the Xbox controller or R1+L1+Triangle+Square on the PS4 controller.
-Then enter the command: “Cheat playercommand ascend2”.
+This can be done by loading up The Island map, pressing the “Start” button and going to the Admin Console by holding down LB+RB+X+Y on the Xbox controller or R1+L1+Triangle+Square on the PS4 controller.
+Then enter the command: “Cheat playercommand Ascend2”.
+Note that this is case sensitive.

-This cheat will also unlock The Center map.
-Both maps will now be available to select when starting a new single-player game.
+The new map will now be available to select when starting a new single-player game.
+The Island, The Center, and Scorched Earth (if purchased) are all available by default.

 New Content

 The patch released on all three platforms for the ARK: Survival Evolved official launch introduces new content.
-There are new animals like the otter and Phoenix plus the new Tek Sword and Tek Shield.
+There is one new tamable animal, the otter.
+This is a companion creature that can ride on a Survivor’s shoulders and be sent to fetch silica pearls.
+The Phoenix plus the new Tek Sword and Tek Shield apparently did not make the cut.

 The end-game content is also now available.
 Survivors can enter the Tek Cave today to fight the final boss and discover the secrets of the ARK.

-Note: [Correction: It looks like the Phoenix, Tek Sword, and Tek Shield were pulled from the launch day patch at the last minute.]